 .example.com

-The domain should begin with a dot, which indicates that the cookie is valid for subdomains as well.
-If not, the cookie is valid only for that specific domain.
+The domain should start with a dot, indicating the cookie is valid for all subdomains.
+Without the dot, the cookie is restricted to the specific domain.

 # Domain Tailmatch Path Secure Expiry Name Value